tido64/ngene/readme.txt

 ============

 The code has been compiled and tested on Windows and some Unix-based operating systems.
-However, there shouldn't be any problem to use Ngene on other platforms as the code is meant to be platform independent.
+However, there shouldn't be any problem to use ngene on other platforms as the code is meant to be platform independent.

 Boost C++ Libraries (>= 1.34.1)